 - Despite the best precautions, people do sometimes fall ill, develop symptoms of AMS.
 Our guide will manage your care keeping in mind what's best for you and the rest of the group.
-Our precautions include pre-advices to aware from AMS, first aid qualifications and kits, emergency communications, evacuation plans, your travel insurance cover and our pre-preparation and medical advisors.
+Our precautions include pre-advice to aware of AMS, first aid qualifications and kits, emergency communications, evacuation plans, your travel insurance cover, and our pre-preparation and medical advisors.

 Is local Simcard useful while on trek?

 - Unless you don’t mind communicate, local sim (Ncell) does work pretty good while on a trek as well.
 You can buy a local sim card very easily at most of the cybercafé in town or better on your arrival day at KTM airport, you can buy it free of cost at the airport, just go with your copy of passport and a photograph.

 - AMS, Acute Mountain Sickness is the body reacting to the stress of high altitude.
 It is a concern for trekkers in the high altitude trekking.
 As per our experiences, it can be seen above 3000m of altitude.
 Exposure to high altitude can lead to a number of 'normal' physiological reactions as well as mild to extremely serious illness and even to death.
 We take the risk of AMS seriously and work hard to avoid and minimize it.
 We monitor our trekkers and climbers in how to take care of themselves and each other and what to look out for.
 Our treks are designed with relatively slow acclimatization schedules including some rest days with hiking days.
 And we have medications and a number of management strategies in place should they be required and the very mild headache on and above 4000m is considered as normal but you have to always care and consult with your trek guide in such cases.